Author opens up ‘My Life in a Nutshell’

-A Wisconsin author with Pine County roots has set down the journey of her life in stories and poetry, and is sharing it all in her book “My Life in a Nutshell.”
+A Wisconsin author with Pine City roots has set down the journey of her life in stories and poetry, and is sharing it all in her book “My Life in a Nutshell.”

 “I had two older brothers and myself, but my mother died when I was four,” Shogren said.